-The NB1601 is designed for mounting on a DIN rail, wall or worktop.
+The NB1601is designed for mounting on a DIN rail.
+Additional mounting holes allow the user to change DIN rail adaptor orientation 90° rotated vs. default position.
 Please consider the safety instructions in chapter 2 and the environmental conditions in chapter 3.3.